 Welcome to Rusi Wang’s homepage!

 I was born in February 1999 in Shanghai, China.
-I obtained my B.Eng. degree from the University of Electronic Science and Technology of China (Project 985, QS-ranking #=519) in 2021 and my M.Sc.(Eng.) degree from Tongji University (Project 985, QS-ranking #=177) in 2024.
+I obtained my B.Eng. degree from the University of Electronic Science and Technology of China (Project 985, U.S. News Global Rank #137) in 2021 and my M.Sc.(Eng.) degree from Tongji University (Project 985, U.S. News Global Rank #124) in 2024.
 I am currently a Ph.D. candidate at Urban Mobility Institute, Tongji University.

 I have been supervised by Professor Chi Xie at Transport and Energy Systems Laboratory (TESLA) [📍Location] since August 2024, with a primary research interest in network modeling and optimization.
 I have completed a pre-dissertation research on subsidy reallocation in containerized freight transportation networks.